The Healthy Road Trip Snacks You'll Want to Tote Everywhere This Summer

 The truth is, the best road trip food is usually what you make and bring along with you.
 Yes, it requires some work ahead of time, but it saves money and ensures you have fresh and healthy options even if you find yourself hangry during a long stretch of desolate highway.
 If you invest in a good quality cooler, you can keep things cool even through long drives.

 What makes good road trip snacks and meals to pack?
-Really anything that isn’t too messy to eat (or too smelly—sorry, but stay away from the tuna salad unless you want a carful of complaints!).
-Some good options are pre-cut fruits and bananas, mason jar salads, string cheese, chicken salad, pb&j and other easy sandwiches and wraps, and homemade spiced nuts.
+Really anything that isn't too messy to eat (or too smelly-sorry, but stay away from the tuna salad unless you want a carful of complaints!).
+Some good options are pre-cut fruit and veggies with peanut butter or hummus, mason jar salads, string cheese, chicken salad, PB&J and other easy sandwiches and wraps, and homemade spiced nuts.
 Just make sure to pack utensils and napkins!

 When choosing snacks to keep you satisfied, protein should be top of mind.
 It will keep you from devouring entire bags of chips and fuel you through miles on the road.
 That doesn't mean you have to pack along chicken breasts, though.
 There are plenty of easily portable ways to get in your daily dose of the important macronutrient.

-Eggs: Nature’s protein balls are the perfect road trip snack to pack along in your cooler.
+Nature's protein balls are the perfect road trip snack to pack along in your cooler.
 Eggs are packed with 6 grams of protein each, not to mention 13 other essential vitamins and minerals.
-Hard-boiled is best choice for on-the-go, and they’ll last for up to a week if stored in a cooler.
+Hard-boiled is the best choice for on the go, and they'll last for up to a week if stored in a cooler.
 You can make your own, or buy a brand like Peckish, which packs in two perfectly boiled organic eggs along with a flavored dip to keep things interesting.

 RELATED: 11 of the Easiest-Ever Egg Recipes

-Chips: Chips are a road trip staple for most.
-Whether you are trying to go low carb or simply want to skip the greasy, preservative-laden brands, the good news is that there are plenty better-for-you options out there now, from Trader Joe’s Jerk-Style Plantain chips to Siete Grain Free Tortilla Chips.
-Siete is now carried by CVS, which means that you can find them along your drive in 49 states across the country.
+Chips are a road trip staple for most.
+Whether you are trying to go low carb or simply want to skip the greasy, preservative-laden brands, the good news is that there are plenty better-for-you options out there now, from Trader Joe's Jerk-Style Plantain chips to Siete Grain Free Tortilla Chips.

-Sour candies and gummies: For those who love peach rings, Swedish Fish, and gummies, there is a way to have your sweets and avoid a sugar crash.
-SmartSweets gummy candies have 85% less sugar than other gummy candies, even with no artificial sweeteners.
-Your kids (or you) won’t even notice the difference!
+For those who love peach rings, Swedish Fish, and gummies, there is a way to have your sweets and avoid a sugar crash.
+SmartSweets gummy candies have 85 percent less sugar than other gummy candies, even with no artificial sweeteners.
+Your kids (or you) won't even notice the difference!

-Trail Mix and Nuts: Nut mixes can be a great snack to pick up along your drive, but most common varieties are full of sugary ingredients and artificial flavorings.
-For trail mix, pick bags that have at least 50% nuts, and aren’t dominated by chocolate-y candies and sugar-coated dried fruit.
+Nut mixes can be a great snack to pick up along your drive, but most common varieties are full of sugary ingredients and artificial flavorings.
+For trail mix, pick bags that have at least 50 percent nuts, and aren't dominated by chocolatey candies and sugar-coated dried fruit.

 If chocolate's what you're craving, you haven't lived until you've tried Hu Hunks.
 Options include Almonds + Sea Salt, Cashews + Vanilla Bean, and Sour Goldenberries.
 All three products are paleo, free from the creepy processed glazes that most chocolate-covered nuts are (literally) dripping in, and downright delicious.